Ultimate Guide to Sales Emails: How to Write Sales Emails That Convert

 If you’re a freelancer or otherwise selling a service, this is a fantastic sales email example to learn from.
 Give it a quick read right here:

-For a prospect like me that receives dozens of sales emails from writers every day, this stood out from the crowd as being very genuine and straight to the point—two things I value greatly (and talk a lot about in my content).
+For a prospect like me that receives dozens of sales emails from writers every day, this stood out from the crowd as being very genuine and straight to the point—two things I value.

 Let’s review.
 A great opening to your sales email (quickly) establishes context, takes a step toward building trust and credibility, then offers a natural segue into your pitch.
 Use one of these opening lines that we’ve finessed with thousands of recipients over the years.